sujaltangde/newsmate-backend/README.md

 # 📰 NewsMate Backend

-This is the **Node.js + Express** backend for the **RAG-Powered News Chatbot** built as part of the Verifast assignment.
+This is the **Node.js + Express** backend for the **RAG-Powered News Chatbot**.
 It powers an AI chatbot capable of answering user queries based on a collection of news articles using a Retrieval-Augmented Generation (RAG) pipeline.

 ---